wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/05-Block-Editor-Hooks.md

 To register a callback function to the `blocks.registerBlockType` filter, you use the `addFilter` function from the `@wordpress/hooks` package.

 Let's create a plugin to enqueue a JavaScript file, to register the filter.
-If you've already completed the Block Variations lesson, the code is very similar.

 Start by creating a directory in your `wp-content/plugins` directory to store the block hooks code.